-Employing the notion of ANE allows us to restrict attention to anonymity while not limiting the mechanisms under consideration as an ANE of a mechanism at a state is a NE, and the opportunity sets of all individuals equal.
-We identify the necessary and (almost) sufficient condition for (full) implementation of social choice correspondence in ANE, namely, anonymous consistency.
-This condition parallels de Clippel (2014)'s consistency with the new restriction that choice sets are independent of individuals' identities.
-We establish that implementation in ANE does not necessarily restrict the set of social goals under consideration: In our example in Section 3, we describe an environment and a social choice correspondence that is implementable in ANE but not in NE.
-Our observation justifies that anonymity provides society with additional ANE-decentralizable social choice correspondences that are otherwise not implementable in NE.
-Notwithstanding, we show that anonymity imposes a heavy burden when dealing with efficiency: The Pareto social choice correspondence is not implementable in ANE on the full domain.
+Implementing SCCs anonymously requires the planner to adhere to anonymity during mechanism design.
+This entails ensuring that any socially optimal alternative at any given state is achievable through an ANE at that state, and that any ANE at any given state must be socially optimal at that state.
+We identify anonymous consistency as the necessary and (almost) sufficient condition for anonymous implementation.
+This condition mirrors de Clippel (2014)'s consistency, with the additional constraint that choice sets are independent of individuals' identities.
+We demonstrate that anonymous implementation does not necessarily restrict the set of Nash-implementable social goals: In our example in Section 3, we present an SCC that is anonymously implementable but not Nash implementable.
+Our observation confirms that anonymity can expand society's range of decentralizable SCCs beyond those attainable through Nash implementation.
+Notwithstanding, we show that anonymity imposes a heavy burden when dealing with efficiency: The Pareto SCC cannot be anonymously implemented on the full domain.